 Royal warrants followed – first (in 1921) from Prince Edward, eldest son of Edward VII – the fashionable Prince of Wales who later gave up his throne for Wallis Simpson.
 Yardley became ‘Purveyors of soap to King George VI‘, and later to our own Queen Elizabeth II.
 (More recently, in 1995, the present Prince of Wales appointed Yardley London as his manufacturers of toilet preparations.)

 As the 60s began to swing, though, Yardley London‘s image shifted.
 With Twiggy – the hottest model of the times – fronting the ad. campaign, Yardley London was as much ‘rock’ as ‘royalty’.
 Fast-forward again to the 1990s, and another supermodel – Linda Evangelista – was signed as Yardley’s ‘face’.
 (And our own co-founder, Jo Fairley, flew to New York to be present on the very first of her advertising shoots, with legendary hair and make-up team Didier Malige and Kevyn Aucoin on hand to get Linda camera-ready).

-But we’d like to rephrase that.
-Because nearly 400 years after Yardley London began scenting the City of London with lavender, they’re about fragrances for just about anyone who admires tradition and appreciates good quality and good value, actually…
+400 years after Yardley London began scenting the City of London with lavender, they’re about fragrances for just anyone who admires heritage and appreciates good quality and good value.